alexpacheco/lurc/slurm.md

   - Why?
 We may have different versions of same software or software built with different compilers
   - Module environment allows you to dynamically change your *nix environment based on software being used
   - Standard on many University and national High Performance Computing resource since circa 2011
+* How to use Sol/Maia Software on your [linux](https://webapps.lehigh.edu/dokuwiki/sites/researchcomputing/doku.php?id=linux) workstation
+* LTS provides [licensed and open source software](https://software.lehigh.edu) for Windows, Mac and Linux] and [Gogs](https://gogs.cc.lehigh.eu), a self hosted Git Service or Github clone

 --- .class #id